We're Good: Background and composition

 Lipa uses seductive vocals that range from G♯3 to B4 and makes use of belts and cracks.
 Lyrically, "We're Good" is a breakup anthem where Lipa sings about an amicable split from a former boyfriend.
-She fantasizes about this way to end a relationship, and showcases a theme of one freeing themselves from being trapped in a relationship that is not meant to be.
+She fantasises about this way to end a relationship, and showcases a theme of one freeing themselves from being trapped in a relationship that is not meant to be.
 She sings mainly about one's solo recovery from a relationship that has run its course, showing the savage side of a breakup and a cold hearted attitude to moving on.
 She mentions how in this sort of breakup, the two parties would not get mad when the other moves on.
 The singer explained that she thought that this type of this split gets lost in translation a lot of the time and when things are ego-driven, it's over.
 The opening line "I'm on an island" was speculated to be a response to the backlash she faced while vacationing during the COVID-19 pandemic.
 The song also includes a metaphor of "sleeping and cocaine" to show the incompatibility of a relationship.
-Lipa stretches the lyric "cocaine" over multiple syllables, one of the first times this has been done by a mainstream act.